Egorundel/int8_calibrator_cpp/README.md

 # int8_calibrator_cpp
 INT8 calibrator for ONNX model with dynamic batch_size at the input and NMS module at the output.

 I am creating an INT8 calibrator in C++.
+Used `nvinfer1::IInt8EntropyCalibrator2`.
 I calibrate the ONNX model, generate the `calibration_data.cache` calibration file, and then create the TensorRT Engine using calibration.

 I am using the ONNX model with a dynamic batch size at the input.